 The accompanying unaudited interim condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 Any reference in these notes to applicable guidance is meant to refer to the authoritative United States generally accepted accounting principles as found in the Accounting Standard Codification ("ASC") and Accounting Standards Updates ("ASU") of the Financial Accounting Standards Board ("FASB").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted from this report, as is permitted by such rules and regulations.
 Accordingly, these financial statements should be read in conjunction with the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2018 and notes thereto.
 The unaudited interim consolidated financial statements have been prepared on the same basis as the audited financial statements.
-In the opinion of the Company's management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments which are necessary to present fairly the Company's financial position as of March 31, 2019, the results of its operations and comprehensive loss for the three months ended March 31, 2019 and 2018 and cash flows for the three months ended March 31, 2019 are not necessarily indicative of the results for the year ending December 31, 2019, or for any future period.
+In the opinion of the Company's management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments which are necessary to present fairly the Company's financial position as of June 30, 2019, the results of its operations and stockholders' equity for the three and six months ended June 30, 2019 and 2018.
+Such adjustments are of a normal and recurring nature.
+The results for the three and six months ended June 30, 2019 are not necessarily indicative of the results for the year ending December 31, 2019, or for any future period.